AadityaUoHyd/healthcare-prescription-guide/README.md

 # Healthcare-Prescription-Guide

 Welcome to our cutting-edge Personalized Healthcare-Prescription-Guide, a powerful platform designed to assist users in understanding and managing their health.
-Leveraging the capabilities of machine learning, our system analyzes user-input symptoms to predict potential diseases accurately.
+Leveraging the capabilities of machine learning using Python, our system analyzes user-input symptoms to predict potential diseases accurately.
+Flask framework of Python is used for web deployment part.
 Here's what sets our system apart:

 - User-Friendly Interface: Our intuitive interface allows users to input their symptoms effortlessly, creating a seamless user experience.